Generic filters

 In winter, Alexandra, Central Otago has a very popular Ice Skating Rink with nearby ski fields attracting visitors.
 Cardrona, Remarkables, and Coronet Peak are within an hour’s drive from Alexandra.

-Visiting in winter, Alexandra has Iceline Skate Rink for aspiring winter skating or ice hockey fans.
+Visiting in winter, Alexandra has Iceinline Skate Rink for aspiring winter skating or ice hockey fans.
 The winter only attraction is the largest ice skating rink with an Olympic sized hockey area.
 There are classes for beginners making Alexandra a favourite weekend escape for South Island locals.

 NATURAL SKATING ARENA

 The Lower Manorburn Dam is a well known natural space for ice skating in New Zealand.
 People have been skating on the Manorburn Dam since its construction in the early 1900’s.
 Care needs to be taken to ensure the safety of skaters.
-The Dam is a local summer favourite for water sports and bird watching (Little Shag found in raupo swamp areas.
+The Dam is a local summer favourite for water sports and bird watching (Little Shag found in raupo swamp areas.)

 Manorburn Dam, Alexandra, Otago, New Zealand